+Potentially significant impact.

+MM HYD-4a

-- MM HYD-4a - Prior to annexation of any or part of the Sphere of Influence Amendment (SOIA) Area, the City of Elk Grove shall prepare a local plan of flood protection that shows the following for land within the SOIA Area: identification of all types of flood hazards (levee failure inundation, 100-year storm flooding, 200-year storm flooding and 500-year storm flooding), and locations of flood management facilities.
-The City will not approve any discretionary permit or entitlement, or any ministerial permit that would result in the construction of a new residence; any tentative map, or any parcel map for which a tentative map was not required; or enter into development agreement for projects located within a 200-year flood zone, unless the City makes one of the following findings based on substantial evidence (as stated in Section 65865.5 of the California Government Code): - 1.
-The facilities of the State Plan of Flood Control or other flood management facilities protect the property to the urban level of flood protection in urban and urbanizing areas or the national Federal Emergency Management Agency standard of flood protection in nonurbanized areas. - 2.
-The City has imposed conditions on the development agreement that will protect the property to the urban level of flood protection in urban and urbanizing areas or the Federal Emergency Management Agency standard of flood protection in nonurbanized areas. - 3.
-The local flood management agency has made adequate progress on the construction of a flood protection system that will result in flood protection equal to or greater than the urban level of flood protection in urban or urbanizing areas or will meet the Federal Emergency Management Agency standard of flood protection in nonurbanized areas for property located within a flood hazard zone, intended to be protected by the system.
+Prior to annexation of any or part of the SOIA Area, the City of Elk Grove shall prepare a local plan of flood protection that shows the following for land within the SOIA Area: identification of all types of flood hazards (levee failure inundation, 100-year storm flooding, 200-year storm flooding and 500-year storm flooding), and locations of flood management facilities.
+The City shall provide proof of consultation with the California Department of Transportation to LAFCo.

+The City will not approve any discretionary permit or entitlement, or any ministerial permit that would result in the construction of a new residence; any tentative map, or any parcel map for which a tentative map was not required; or enter into development agreement for projects located within a 200-year flood zone, unless the City makes, based on substantial evidence, one of the finding found in Government Code Section 65865.5.

+MM HYD-4b

-MM HYD-4b Prior to annexation of any or part of the Sphere of Influence Amendment (SOIA) Area, the City of Elk Grove shall demonstrate for land within the 100-year floodplain (to be identified by hydraulic and hydrologic modeling), that development will not result in an increase in floodwater surface elevations within or downstream of the SOIA Area.
+Prior to approval of any development project in the SOIA Area, the City of Elk Grove shall require that new development demonstrate that for land within the 100-year floodplain (to be identified by hydraulic and hydrologic modeling), that post-development storm water run-off peak flows and volumes will not exceed pre-development levels within or downstream of the SOIA Area.